Standards Council of Canada: Act

+One of its powers is "represent Canada as the Canadian member of the International Organization for Standardization, the International Electrotechnical Commission and any other similar international organization".
+Within two years, the SCC held a seat on the International Organization for Standardization’s governing council.

 Accreditation Services Branch

 The SCC's Accreditation Services branch accredits conformity assessment bodies, such as testing laboratories and product certification bodies, to internationally recognized standards.
 Conformity assessment is the practice of determining whether a product, service or system meets the requirements of a particular standard.

 The organization operates accreditation and recognition programs for the following: